- Rate Movie[Total: 16 Average: 3]

 - Cast: Jim Carrey, Hal Holbrook, Martin Landau

 Box Office Info:

-The Majestic was co-financed by the Warner Bros owned Castle Rock and also Village Roadshow for $72 million.
+The budget for The Majestic was $72 million and it was co-financed by the Warner Bros owned Castle Rock and also Village Roadshow.
 Warner Bros handled distribution duties.
 In early 1997, director Frank Darabont landed a two picture deal with Castle Rock, which produced The Shawshank Redemption for him back in 1994.
 The first film was the hit The Green Mile and the second would be the Capra-esque The Majestic.
 Jim Carrey dropped out of Death To Smoochy to top-line The Majestic and both ended as commercial disasters.

 Warner Bros had very high hopes for the movie and dated it as their Christmas release and The Majestic would be WB’s final end of the year heavy hitter after Harry Potter and the Sorcerer’s Stone and Ocean’s Eleven.
 The Christmas frame was incredibly crowded in 2001 and The Majestic opened on December 21 against The Lord of the Rings: The Fellowship of the Ring (released by WB’s corporate sibling New Line), Jimmy Neutron: Boy Genius, How High, Joe Somebody — and also Ali and Kate and Leopold opened on the 25th.